 Pretoria-born artist Abrie Fourie has spent the last twenty-five years teaching, publishing, curating and exhibiting alongside some of South Africa’s most esteemed artists.
 His curatorial practice has seen him develop exhibition spaces outside the traditional white box, while his arts practice has seen his work produced and exhibited in Dubai, Santiago, New York, Brussels, Antwerp, Venice, Berlin, Johannesburg, Savannah, Cape Town, Tokyo and Rome.

-After relocating back to her native Detroit four years ago, LaFleur witnessed the effect of this gentrification and the visible lack of the inclusion of black culture and the black population in the future of this majority black city, made famous for the rise and fall of its automotive industry and the Motown Sound.
+After relocating back to her native Detroit four years ago, Ingrid LaFleur witnessed the effect of gentrification and the visible lack of the inclusion of black culture and the black population in the future of this majority black city, made famous for the rise and fall of its automotive industry and the Motown Sound.
 In response, LaFleur established the creative project Afrotopia, which uses the broadening cultural aesthetic and philosophy of Afrofuturism as its departure point.
 Encompassing exhibitions, film screenings, workshops and teachings, LaFleur has been utilising these different platforms as a way of inspiring, cultivating and curating the black voice into the future of the city.

 In 1995 after finishing art school in Liverpool, British-born artist Lucy Powell moved to Berlin.
 In 2011, as an extension of her practice and as a way of facilitating conversations between the disciplines of art and science, Lucy created Salon Satellite with Andrea Roe and Sara Barnes.
 Now, working with the flux of artists and scholars passing through Berlin, Salon Satellite facilitates international relationships and collaborative research between artists, scientist, writers, historians and curators.

 Abbra Kotlarczyk grew up in a small log cabin that her father built in a forest.
 Living completely off the grid, her childhood and teenage experiences were punctuated with periods of no hot water and bucket showers.
-In her early twenties, Kotlarczyk moved to Melbourne and began working as a studio assistant for feminist pioneer Sue Ford, one of Australia’s most important photographer, film-maker and visual artist.
+In her early twenties, Kotlarczyk moved to Melbourne and began working as a studio assistant for feminist pioneer Sue Ford, one of Australia’s most important photographer, film-maker and visual artists.
 Whether subconsciously or not, it was her conversations with Ford that would influence her writing and arts practice, and later inspire her article, Re-Sweeping Exchanges: Notes on the Feminist Body Politic.

 The work of American born artist and photographer Ayana V. Jackson examines the complexities of photographic representation and the role of the camera in constructing identity.
 Using reportage, performance and studio-based portraiture, Jackson’s practice can be seen as a map of the ethical considerations and relationships involved between the photographer, subject and the viewer.